Watch the Cancer.Net Video: Cancer Clinical Trials as a Treatment Option, with Mary Lou Smith, JD , adapted from this content

 - Make sure to get answers to all of your questions from your doctor .

 Talk about this information and how you feel about it with your doctor, nurse, family members, and friends to help you determine what is best for you.
+Sometimes, other patients who have been in a clinical trial also may be able to provide helpful insight.

 Benefits and risks of clinical trials